deeri1x/public-instructions/topic-test-a-practice.md

 **Accept this project by going here: https://classroom.github.com/a/ausKjeCt**

-**TIME ALLOWED:** To best simulate the real thing, you should try to finish this in 50 minutes; give yourself at most 10 minutes to submit it.
+## Time Required

+JP's times:

+1. importing accepted GitHub repo into Eclipse: **00:33**
+2. coding passing solution: **14:51**
+3. punting solution back to GitHub repo: **00:31**
+4. submitting and verifying result: **01:20**

+Assuming you take 4x as long (**60 minutes**) to complete (2) as I did, you should be able to complete this practice test from start to finish in about **65 minutes**

 ## Preamble

 This is a **practice** test, meant to see how well you've mastered the techniques you've practiced in non-timed drills.

-This practice test is a _little_ harder (IMO) than the real deal.
+This practice test is a _little_ harder (IMO) than the real deal, so will likely take you a little longer.
+This is on purpose.

-Try not to look at the solution video before giving this practice test your best effort.
-Trying and stumbling is infinitely more effective than passively watching.
+Try not to look at the solution video before giving this practice test your best effort. *Trying and stumbling is infinitely more effective than passively watching.*

+If you get stuck on something, make note of it and get better at it before the real test!

 ## Skills Assessed